-- Spring: The winter can reach subzero temperatures during the night, and even sometimes during the day.
+Spring: The winter can reach subzero temperatures at night and sometimes during the day.
 In Yellowstone National Park, the average winter temperatures are between zero and 20 degrees Fahrenheit at higher elevations.

-- Summer: Summer can be extremely beneficial for the wolves, with New Mexico and Arizona reaching temperatures up to 92 degrees.
-These warmer temperatures allow for an increase in animals such as white-tailed deer which are great prey for the wolves in the region.
-In colder climates like Alaska, the wolves experience temperatures up to 80 degrees Fahrenheit but dropping to the 40s during the night.
+Summer: Summer can be highly beneficial to the wolves, with New Mexico and Arizona reaching temperatures up to 92 degrees.
+These warmer temperatures allow for an increase in animals such as white-tailed deer, which are plentiful prey for the region’s wolves.
+In colder climates like Alaska, the wolves experience temperatures up to 80 degrees Fahrenheit but drop to the 40s during the night.

-- Winter: Winter can be harsh for the wolf with temperatures in Alaska reaching -50 degrees.
-The wolves must have enough fat reserves from the previous seasons to be able to last in the cold freezing conditions.
+Winter: Winter can be harsh for the wolf, with temperatures in Alaska reaching -50 degrees.
+The wolves must have enough fat reserves from the previous seasons to last in the cold, freezing conditions.

-In other parts of the country where it doesn’t get as cold, wolves will still conserve energy where possible.
-This can include using tracks that have already been made, with the alpha at the front and the wolves following a single file behind.
+Wolves will still conserve energy where possible in other parts of the country where it doesn’t get as cold.
+This can include using tracks already made, with the alpha at the front and the wolves following a single file behind.

-The wolf is very special in that it has adapted to most habitats including icy tundra, forests, grasslands, and even deserts.
+The wolf is unique because it has adapted to most habitats, including icy tundra, forests, grasslands, and even deserts.

-Arctic wolves in Alaska and Canada live in freezing conditions, down to -40 degrees, whereas the Mexican wolf can live in the Southwest in a habitat of desert and brush.
+Arctic wolves in Alaska and Canada live in freezing conditions, down to -40 degrees, whereas the Mexican wolf can live in the Southwest in a desert and brush habitat.

 Their habitat has to include a broad area that can supply them with large populations of animals to feed on.
-The habitat must also include protection from persecution by humans, and areas that are suitable for taking shelter and for digging dens for their pups.
+The habitat must also include protection from human persecution and areas suitable for taking shelter and digging dens for their pups.